greenfirn/Dashboard/README.md

-Dashboard for ubuntu rigs... click to show more details, Docker containers
+Dashboard for ubuntu rigs... click to show more details, number on running containers on the far right

 ![Dashboard Screenshot](Screenshot.png)